Making a meaningful difference in the lives of older adults and family/friend caregivers by bridging research, policies, and practice.

 - Curious about what is a caregiver or caregiver burden?
 Check out these professional videos co-created with Caregivers Alberta:

 - Dr. Janet Fast collaborated with Caregivers Alberta and the Alberta Caregiver-Focused Coalition to respond to the Government of Alberta’s invitation from stakeholders to provide input to the review of the Continuing Care Act.
-Our submission uses research evidence to advocate for better policies that sustain caregiver well-being.
+Our submission uses research evidence to advocate for better policies that sustain family caregivers’ well-being.

-Dr. Megan Strickfaden was selected to be a McCalla Professor for 2020-2022.
+Dr. Megan Strickfaden was awarded a McCalla Professor Award (2020-2022).
 McCalla Professors are outstanding academics who contribute significantly to integrating teaching, research, and educational leadership.
-As a McCalla Professor, Dr. Strickfaden undertook a project that integrates research and teaching to advance new knowledge, design practice, and student learning.
-The project will advance work on a three-part outdoor winter clothing system for seated clients with disabilities.
-Opportunities to develop a marketing plan, visual identity, and promotional materials were integrated into HECOL 250 and HECOL 469/569.
-Congratulations Megan!
+As a McCalla Professor, Dr. Strickfaden undertook a project that combined research and education to advance new knowledge, design practice, and student learning, advancing work on a three-part outdoor winter clothing system for seated clients with disabilities.
+She integrated opportunities to develop a marketing plan, visual identity, and promotional materials into HECOL 250 and HECOL 469/569 students’ learning experiences.

-- By building capacity among early career scholars around the globe – Dr. Norah Keating led the 2019 GSIA Master Class on older workers at the IAGG Asia Oceania Congress in Taipei.
-Early career scholars were from Taiwan, Hong Kong, Sri Lanka, Thailand, Japan, New Zealand, and Australia.
+Dr. Norah Keating led the GSIA Master Class on older workers at the IAGG Asia Oceania Congress in Taipei (2019) with early career scholars from Taiwan, Hong Kong, Sri Lanka, Thailand, Japan, New Zealand, and Australia.
 Participants learned from senior international scholars how aging research in general, and their own research in particular, contributes to varying portrayals of older workers.

 About Us

-Research on Aging, Policies, and Practice (RAPP) is committed to making a meaningful difference in the lives of older adults and their families by bridging research, policies, and practice.
-Drawing on Human Ecology Theory, we consider the environments in which people live their lives, including family, work, community, and policy contexts.
+Professors Dr. Janet Fast and Dr. Norah Keating lead Research on Aging, Policies, and Practice (RAPP) from the Department of Human Ecology at the University of Alberta.
+We are committed to making a meaningful difference in the lives of older adults and their families by bridging research, policies, and practice.
+Drawing on Human Ecology Theory, we consider the environments in which people live, including family, work, community, and policy contexts.
 We focus on:

-- family caregiving across the life course and its cumulative impact on health, wealth, and well-being,
+- family caregiving across the life course and its cumulative impact on caregivers’ health, wealth, and well-being,

-Located within the Department of Human Ecology at the University of Alberta, the research centre is led by professors Dr. Janet Fast and Dr. Norah Keating.
-Our team collaborates with researchers at other universities worldwide and partners with government and community organizations in conducting our research, providing an enriching milieu for graduate student education.
+We collaborate with researchers at other universities worldwide and partner with government and community organizations in conducting our research, providing an enriching milieu for graduate student education.
 We are one of a few International Association on Gerontology and Geriatrics (IAGG) Collaborating Centres.